 Retro Lángos Büfé

-Retro Lángos Büfé is not your flawlessly redesigned place with brand new Mid-century modern fittings that misleadingly advertizing itself as "retro."
-Instead, this pocket-sized food stall on the surface level of a 1980s Budapest subway station is a real communist-era holdover.
-Perhaps this is why the place has become a tourist-favorite.
+Retro Lángos Büfé is not your flawlessly designed place complete with brand-new Mid-century modern fittings and misleadingly advertising itself as "retro."
+Instead, this pocket-sized food stall on the ground level of an '80s Budapest subway station is a real communist-era holdover.
+Perhaps this sense of no-frills authenticity has made it a tourists-favorite.

-The highlight at Retro Büfé is the lángos, a Hungarian deep-fried flatbread that you can order with myriad toppings here.
+The highlight at Retro Büfé is the lángos, a Hungarian deep-fried flatbread with myriad toppings.
 The classic version calls for sour cream and grated cheese (€2), but if you're feeling adventurous, opt for the peasant lángos (“parasztlángos”), packing paprika, onions, and bacon (€3).
 Although a diet-unfriendly concoction, urban legends praise lángos's hangover-healing powers, which may explain the lines outside Retro Büfé in the wee hours on Sunday mornings.
-Besides lángos, you can also try palacsinta—Hungarian crepes—of which the Nutella and the sweet cottage cheese (túró) fillings are my favorites.
+Besides lángos, you can also try palacsinta—Hungarian crepes—of which the Nutella and the sweet-cottage-cheese (túró) fillings are my favorites.

-Know before you go that this puzzlingly neglected downtown square is swarming with pigeons, so while eating your lángos, you will have to proactively keep them away.
-I usually just walk over to the much prettier and mostly pigeon-free Liberty Square a couple of blocks away for a more peaceful meal.
+Know before you go that the nearby area is swarming with pigeons, so while eating your lángos, you will have to proactively keep them away.
+I usually walk over to the mostly pigeon-free Liberty Square a couple of blocks away for a more peaceful meal.